nabilcanan/Sorting_Creation_Updated/README.md

 8. running file

 For the vlookup button select in this order
-1. select last week's file
-2. select current week file
-3. save wherever you want
+1. All you need to select for this button is the new workbook we just created with the lost items sheet.
+2. Then choose where you'd like to save the final workbook with all your data.

 There is a video on this program working step by step in the images-video folder, to access just clock the folder in the repository, then clock the video (mkv file) and select 'view raw'
 This will download the video for you to view.